Numerical method for scattering problems in periodic waveguides: Numerical results

-First, we draw the dispersion diagram and the corresbonding $z$-space, see Figure \ref{fig:disp}.
-From the dispersion diagram, we can find out two stop bands, i.e., $(2.956\pm0.01,7.574\pm0.01)$ and $(13.41\pm0.01,15.49\pm0.01)$.
-Thus when $k^2=5$, which lies in the first stop band, there is no eigenvalue lies on $\UC$ in the $z$-space.
-In this case, $u$ could be represented by \eqref{eq:u_inv} with the integral on the curve $\UC$.
-However, when $k^2=17$, there are two points $\alpha_1=0.9576(\pm 0.01)$ and $\alpha_2=-0.9576(\pm 0.01)$ on the dispersion curve with $\mu_n(\alpha)=17$, i.e., $P=1$.
-Moreover, when $\alpha=\alpha_1$ (blue square on the left), the derivative of $\mu_n$ is positive, thus it is related to the Bloch wave solution that propagates to the right.
-Similarly, when $\alpha=\alpha_2$ (green circle on the left), it is related to the Bloch wave solution that propagates to the left.
-Thus we can design the integral curve in \eqref{eq:Lap} as the red curve on the right.
-Moreover, we also checked the condition number of the matrix obtained from the finite element method of \eqref{eq:per_var}, to find out a rough location of poles of the function $w(z,\cdot)$ (see Figure \ref{fig:cn}).
+First, we draw the dispersion diagram and the corresponding $z$-space, see Figure \ref{fig:disp}.
+From the dispersion diagram, we find out two stop bands, i.e., $(2.956\pm0.01,7.574\pm0.01)$ and $(13.41\pm0.01,15.49\pm0.01)$.
+When $k^2=5$, it lies in the first stop band, thus there is no eigenvalue on $\UC$ in the $z$-space, i.e., $Q=0$.
+In this case, $u$ is represented by \eqref{eq:u_inv} with the integral on the unit circle $\UC$.
+However, when $k^2=17$, there are two points lying on the dispersion curve with $\mu_n(\alpha)=17$.
+This implies that $Q=1$ and $\alpha_1^+=0.9576(\pm 0.01)$ (blue diamond) and $\alpha_1^-=-0.9576(\pm 0.01)$ (red square).
+Thus we design the integral curve in \eqref{eq:u_LAP} as the red curve on the right.
+Moreover, we also check the condition number of the matrix obtained from the finite element discretization of \eqref{eq:quasi_periodic_var}, to find out a rough location of poles of the function $w(z,\cdot)$ (see Figure \ref{fig:cn}).
+The parameter $N_0$ is fixed \high{to be} $6$ for all the numerical examples in this section.